 How Are Personal Injury Settlements Calculated?

-After considering these in context using the facts we discuss above, the attorney will typically negotiate with the defendant’s insurance company or legal team to arrive at a settlement amount that is fair and compensates the plaintiff for their losses.
+After considering these in context using the facts we discuss above, the attorney will typically negotiate with the defendant’s insurance company or legal team to arrive at a fair settlement amount that compensates the plaintiff for their losses.
 If a settlement cannot be reached, the case may go to trial, where a judge or jury will determine the damages to be awarded based on the evidence presented.

 How Much Do Personal Injury Lawyers Charge?